 Family, domestic, and sexual violence is a major national health and welfare issue that can have lifelong impacts for victims and offenders.
-It affects people of all ages and from all backgrounds, but primarily affects women and children including behavioural, emotional, and cognitive-functioning problems with children who witness adult domestic violence.
-The Australian Bureau of Statistics (ABS) 2016 Personal Safety Survey estimated that 2.2 million Australian adults have been victims of physical behaviour and/ or sexual violence from a partner since the age of 15.
+It affects people of all ages and from all backgrounds, but primarily women and children who often display including behavioural, emotional, and cognitive-functioning problems as a result.
+The Australian Bureau of Statistics (ABS) 2016 Personal Safety Survey estimated that 2.2 million Australian adults have been victims of physical behaviour and/or sexual violence from a partner since the age of 151.